Topological Subset Space Models for Public Announcements: Topological Subset Models

-However, it is also easy to see that $(s_{JD}, X) \not\models \spre(j)$; this follows from the fact that $\{s_{JD}, s_{J\bar{D}}\} \notin \O$.
-Thus, ``the jewel is in the tomb'' is not announceable.
-This seems wrong---rather than denying the announceability of $j$ altogether, intuitively, an announcement of $j$ should carry with it the \emph{implication} that the tomb has indeed been discovered.
-In other words, we should expect $[j]d$ to be valid.
-The semantics WA provide cannot give credence to this intuition: announcements act by restricting the epistemic range to the truth set of the announced formula, and so no inference beyond the truth of that formula (and all the logical consequences thereof) is supported.
+However, it is also easy to see that $(s_{JD}, X) \not\models \spre(j)$; this follows from the fact that $\oval{j}^{X} = \{s_{JD}, s_{J\bar{D}}\} \notin \S$.
+Thus, ``the jewel is in the tomb'' is not announceable even if the jewel really is in the tomb \textit{and} the tomb has been discovered.
+This seems wrong---for instance, the person who discovered the tomb could have seen the jewel inside and then announced this fact.
+As in the previous example, this intuition is borne out in the notion of local truth: there is a state of knowledge $\{s_{JD}\} \in \S$ that entails $j$, and this ought to be a sufficient condition for the announceability of $j$ in the epistemic scenario $(s_{JD},X)$.

+Note also that $\{s_{JD}\}$ is the \textit{only} element of $\S$ that entails $j$; this corresponds to the fact that the only way to learn about the jewel is to discover the tomb.
+As a consequence, any successful announcement of $j$ should carry with it the \textit{implication} that the tomb has already been discovered.
+In other words, we ought to have $(s_{JD}, X) \models \spre(j) \land [j]Kd$.

+The semantics defined by \citeauthor{WA13} do not give credence to these intuitions.
+First, as we saw, $\spre(j)$ is not satisfied at $(s_{JD},X)$.
+Furthermore, since announcements in this framework have the effect of restricting the epistemic range to the extension of the announced formula, no inferences beyond the truth of that formula (and the logical consequences thereof) are supported.
+In particular, since $\oval{j}^{X} \not\subseteq \oval{d}^{X}$, $j$ does not entail $d$, so even if $j$ were announceable it would not result in $d$ becoming known.
+This suggests that in addition to weakening the precondition for a public announcement, we also need to strengthen the postcondition. \end{example}